GluuFederation/docs-oxd-prod/docs/sources/tutorials/python/index.md

 ### oxd Server 4.1
 To install oxd Server 4.1.0, follow [these instructions](../../install/index.md).

-For this tutorial, I installed oxd Server on its own host, **oxd.server.com**.
-For testing purposes, oxd can also be installed on the same server as the Gluu Server if needed, as there are no port conflicts.

 My **defaultSiteConfig** section of `oxd-server.yml` configuration is as follows:

 ```